tybottorff/bottorffdocs/notes/literature_notes.md

  - other methods generally fall into cell-based normalization (estimate cell-specific global size factor to normalize all genes in same cell, pool cells to estimate more robust size factors then deconvolve pooled size factors to get cell-specific size factors) and gene-based normalization (parametric modeling of individual genes, **like Pearson residuals method SCTransform**, perform adjustments individually for each group of genes with different sequencing depths or different ranges of abundance levels)
 ## Feature selection and dimension reduction
  - identify few latent variables that explain the most variance in data
+# Gut microbiota diversity and composition in predicting immunotherapy response and immunotherapy-related colitis in melanoma patients: a systematic review
+ - Firmicutes phylum associated with good response to ICB and irAE colitis, Bacteroidales family associated with poor response to ICB, *Bacteroidetes* enrichment associated with irAE colitis resistance
+ - higher gut microbiota diversity associated with more favorable response to ICB
+# Gut microbiota signatures are associaed with toxicity to combined CTLA-4 and PD-1 blockade
+ - **severe irAE associated with more diverse baseline peripheral T cell repertoire, also more expanded clones (pre to on-treatment expanded) in severe irAE group**
+ - upregulation of mucosal IL-1β in colitis samples, more abudant *Bacteroides intestinalis* as well
 # Facts and hopes for prediction, diagnosis, and treatment of immune-related adverse events
  - factors associated with irAEs: pre-existing autoimmune disease, sex, BMI, response to ICI, circulating cytokines and immune cells, genetic variants, microbiome
 # FDA approves anti-CD3 antibody to delay type 1 diabetes onset